top of page

 Special Considerations in New Mexico

-• Dairy and agricultural sectors managing infectious waste from research or pharmaceutical use must adhere to state manifest and transport requirements.
+• The dairy and agricultural sectors managing infectious waste from research or pharmaceutical use must adhere to state manifest and transport requirements.

-• Syringe Services Programs (SSPs) and home-generated sharps follow specific disposal protocols to prevent injuries and environmental contamination.
+• Syringe Services Programs (SSPs) and home-generated sharps follow specific disposal protocols.
+This is crucial to prevent injuries and environmental contamination.

-• Household medical waste disposal is managed differently and often involves local programs for safe collection and disposal.
+• Household medical waste disposal is managed differently.
+Residents often participate in local programs for safe collection and disposal.

-The NMED Solid Waste Bureau conducts inspections, reviews manifests, and investigates complaints or incidents involving medical waste.
-Violations can result in enforcement actions including fines, suspension, or revocation of permits for generators, transporters, or treatment facilities.
+The NMED Solid Waste Bureau conducts regular inspections, reviews manifests, and investigates complaints or incidents involving medical waste.
+Violations can result in enforcement actions, including fines, suspension, or even revocation of permits for generators, transporters, or treatment facilities.

-Facilities processing infectious waste must annually certify that their treatment methods effectively render waste non-infectious and maintain detailed operational records for inspection.
+Facilities that process infectious waste must annually certify that their treatment methods effectively render waste non-infectious.
+They must also maintain detailed operational records for inspection by regulatory authorities.

 Additional Resources and Official Links